 This novel contains examples of:

-- Bildungsroman: The overarching theme is Apu's education and growing up.
+- Coming of Age Story: The overarching theme is Apu's education and growing up.

 - Impoverished Patrician: The Roy family are Brahmins, members of the highest caste in Hinduism, yet they live in poverty.